n0ss/ansible-cybersec/README.md

 *It is recommended to change the default path proposed by ssh-keygen in order to improve security*

+### Exporting a public key to your target host

-After which you will need to export the public key of your newly created keypair to the specific host(s) on which you want to deploy with Ansible
+You will need to export the public key of your newly created keypair to the specific host(s) on which you want to deploy with Ansible

 <code> ssh-copy-id -i /path/to/your/keypair.pub IP.of.the.target </code>

-## Bootstraping the OS
+# Bootstraping the OS

-## Install common desktop softwares
+# Install common desktop softwares

-## Configure common desktop softwares
+# Configure common desktop softwares

-## Install pentesting dependencies
+# Install pentesting dependencies

-## Install pentesting softwares
+# Install pentesting softwares